jasongraham/oldblog/_posts/2010-3-24-cutting_out_distractions.markdown

 	+ **Pros**: It _can_ be an environment more conducive to working...
 	+ **Cons**: ...but frequently isn't.
 So overall, not much different.
 Also, the dogs would be kenneled for longer periods.

-I'm leaning toward shutting off the monitor and seeing how that does.
+I'm leaning toward shutting off the monitor and seeing how that works.
 Perhaps I can regain some of my productivity.

-I do wonder how people that code for a living keep their focus.
+With all the distraction the computer brings, I'm curious how people that code for a living keep their focus.
 I hear that often, one has an IDE open, perhaps a web browser for documentation, and assorted shells, file manager windows, etc.  I'm sure it becomes an issue there as well.

 [Les Schwab]:http://www.lesschwab.com/
 [deadline]:http://www.wsdot.wa.gov/winter/studtire/